 De-risking From an Active Stock Investing Perspective

-Mr Kitces example is more applicable to a passive index investing approach but something similar can be carry out for an active stock portfolio.
+Mr Kitces example is more applicable to a passive index investing approach but something similar can be carried out for an active stock portfolio.

 Having this form of impairment when you are retired/unemployed, is a seriously bad situation.

-Unlike a portfolio of diversified fund such as an exchange traded fund (ETF), your stocks cannot make a come back.
+Unlike a portfolio of diversified funds such as an exchange traded fund (ETF), your stocks cannot make a comeback.